lucasswolff/taxi-data-hub/README.md

 Several tests (100+) are done in order to check for nulls, wrong column type, zeros or negatives where could not exit, etc.

 ## Orchestration
-The orchestartion tool used is Airflow for the reasons of being open-source, having an extensive online community and integrate well with dbt.
+The orchestration tool chosen is Airflow because it’s open source, integrates well with dbt, and benefits from a large, active community.
-The flow is similar to what was described above: first it runs the scripts to ingest data into snowflake.
+The flow is similar to what was described above.
+First it runs the scripts to ingest data into snowflake.
 Once all are completed without error, the dbt pipeline runs.
 This pipeline was broken into several tasks.
-So it make sure the upstream layers is completed and tested before the next downstream runs.
+So it makes sure the upstream layer is completed and tested before the next downstream runs.

 ## Local development
 In order to reduce the cloud cost of running all development in snowflake, the development was using a local instance of duckdb.